Elia Minari

 He was invited to speak and give his expert advice on the mafia phenomenon at the Anti-Mafia Parliamentary Commission.

 He is the founder and coordinator of “Cortocircuito”, anti-mafia and anti-corruption NGO, founded in 2009.
-Thanks to his commitment, “Cortocircuito” is the most awarded anti-mafia association in Northern Italy.
+“Cortocircuito” is the most awarded anti-mafia association in Northern Italy.

 Prizes